-I wear several hats: graphic designer, illustrator, director, editor, animator, motion graphics artist, musician, producer, recording engineer, and songwriter.
+I’m Eric Kassel.
+I consider myself a visual storyteller first and foremost, but on any given day I might wear several hats: graphic designer, illustrator, director, editor, animator, motion graphics artist, musician, producer, recording engineer, and songwriter.
 Also, I like hats.

 I got started in Graphic Design through music.
 I started playing in bands starting in junior high and decided become a rock star.
 So after high school, I attended Berklee College of Music in Boston.
 One day in a guitar sight reading class, I looked around the room and realized that I was the only student who wasn’t playing a Steve Vai model Ibanez guitar—the one with the handle cut into the body so you can swing it around easier.
 I was playing this guitar at the time.
 It was the first clue that I wasn’t in the right place and that I wasn’t really interested in studying music that intensly.
 I just wanted to rock out!

 I came back to Minneapolis to figure out what else I might do for a career.
 I had always enjoyed designing flyers and album covers for my bands and my friends’ bands, and wondered if there was a way I could make money doing that.
 I discovered that there was this thing called “Graphic Design” and that there was a prominent college right down the street with a well-respected program.
 I enrolled at MCAD with the dream of becoming a designer in the music industry.
 I soon discovered a wider world of design in this thing called the internet.